htrajan/ht-drawsteel/Classes/Fury/1st-Level Features/Mighty Leaps.md

 # Mighty Leaps

-You always succeed on Might tests made to [[Jump|jump]].
+You always succeed on Might tests made to jump.
 You can still roll to see if you get a reward result.